Osteopathy in Whitehorse Yukon

 Please bring comfortable and unrestrictive clothing to wear during your treatment.

-Receipts are billed as Massage Therapy and are eligible for reimbursement through most health plans.
+Receipts are billed as Osteopathy and are eligible for reimbursement through most health plans.

 Plus GST and eligible for reimbursement through most heath plans